New Divorce Trend: Separate with a Selfie

 In the US, divorce laws vary among the states.
 For example, in Washington, it would only be possible to finalize the divorce papers through Divorce Hotel.
 But going through the entire process in a weekend would not be possible, as the state law requires a 90-day “cool-off” period between the initial filing and the finalization of a divorce.

-Also, these recent divorce tools may not be suitable for everyone.
+Also, these recent divorce tools and trends may not be suitable for everyone.

 They require having a number of elements in place, for example, the fact that both partners are “in the same spot” in the relationship, the fact that they are on speaking terms and willing to cooperate, and the fact that each of them has, or can assemble, a support network (family, friends, professionals).